Witiko/doctoral-thesis/main.md

     focus on improving it.
 See Section \vref{sec:sparse-retrieval-in-inverted-indices-and-vector-databases-speed}

     I have also shown how the speed of token embeddings can be improved in terms their arithmetic, training, and retrieval.
-See sections
+See Section
     \vref{sec:quantized-token-embeddings-with-fast-bitwise-arithmetic},
-    \vref{sec:position-independent-token-embeddings-speed}, and
+    Section \vref{sec:position-independent-token-embeddings-speed}, and
-    \vref{sec:dense-retrieval-in-inverted-indices-speed}.
+    Section \vref{sec:dense-retrieval-in-inverted-indices-speed}.

 3. I have shown that four different rank-based fusion learning-to-rank techniques can always improve the accuracy compared to individual systems on math